AmaliaPadureanu/MadisonIsland_Automation/README.md

 :gear: TestNG as the UnitTest framework to support test creation

 :gear: Maven as the build and dependancy management tool

+:gear: Extent Report as the reporting tool

+:gear: JSON and MySQL as the external data sources

 ## Supported browsers